DaKingBear2/Arktos_Health_Website/src/content/index-cards/-index.md

 ---
-title: Did You Know?
+title: Fun Facts
-description: Index card content
+description: Interesting facts and insights about mental health and wellness.

 cards:
  - The 1st card